reselbob/innosoft/service-mesh-istio/README.md

 ## Install Istio-ized Multi-deployment Application

-**Step 8:** To create the deployments for the Istio-ized Multi-deployment Application, execute the following command
+**Step 9:** To create the deployments for the Istio-ized Multi-deployment Application, execute the following command

 `kubectl apply -f manifests/deployments.yaml`

-**Step 9:** To create the services for the Istio-ized Multi-deployment Application, execute the following command
+**Step 10:** To create the services for the Istio-ized Multi-deployment Application, execute the following command

 `kubectl apply -f manifests/services.yaml`

+## Allow Access to the Istio-ized Multi-deployment Application

-Find the IP address of `istio-ingressgateway`
+**Step 10:** Find the IP address of `istio-ingressgateway`.

-`kubectl get svc -n istio-system| grep istio-ingressgateway `
+`kubectl get svc -n istio-system`

-Take a look
+Save the IP address of `istio-ingressgateway`.
+You'll need it

+**Step 11:** Enter the IP address of `istio-ingressgateway` into the address bar of your computer's browser.

+You should get an error, an "Unable to find web site" error.

-Bind the ingress
+**Step 12:** Bind the ingress rule to Istio to allow access to the application.

 `kubectl apply -f manifests/ingress.yaml`

-Bind the egress

-`kubectl apply -f manifests/egress.yaml`
+All should be well.